vsekhar/fabula/docs/design.md

 What about disjoint sets of servers?
 Can an attacker use a few servers that are "behind" to backdate a transaction relative to a few servers that are "ahead"?
 Yes.

 Proposal: servers in phase 1 can provide a salt to the client, client provides this salt to timeservers, which sign it along with the timestamp.
 Timestamp is sent back to servers.

+## Open: Servers that don't know about `Consistent-*`

+Servers that haven't been upgrade will process PUT/PATCH/etc. commands immediately.
+This may be contrary to the semantics the client wants.
+Need a way to cause such servers to error out.
+A single unknown header may not do it.

+New verb?
+MPUT and friends?